kumu/docs/guides/metrics.md

 ### Color by communities

 First, make sure to save the community results.
-This will save the best match for each element to the "Community" attribute so you can use the community values to decorate your maps.
+This will save the best match for each element to the "Community" field so you can use the community values to decorate your maps.

 ![Les Miserables](/images/les-mis.jpg)

-Eventually we'll build a UI to make the process of coloring by communities even easier, but for now you just need to add these lines to your advanced perspective:
+Eventually we'll build a UI to make the process of coloring by communities even easier, but for now you just need to add these lines to your advanced view:

 ```
 @settings {